vladmykol/mando-chatbot/README.md

 ### Deploy steps

 1. Push the latest changes to GitHub
-1. Stop app to free up memory for a build, otherwise deploy will fail if you have less than 2GB RAM `dokku ps:stop bot`
+1. Stop app to free up memory for a build otherwise, deploy will fail if you have less than 2GB RAM `dokku ps:stop bot`
 1. Login with SSH to your server and run

 ```
-dokku git:sync --build bot https://github.com/mykovolod/mando-chatbot.git
+dokku git:sync --build bot https://github.com/vladmykol/mando-chatbot.git
 ```

 3. Check logs for errors
    `dokku logs bot -n 999999999999999999 | grep -i "error"`

 ### Announce new bot feature
-Just change following message property with new announcement message and it will be sent automatically to all users of bot once after starting. `bot.main.whats_new=`
+Just change the following message property with a new announcement message , and it will be sent automatically to all users of bot once after starting. `bot.main.whats_new=`